-US home price gains slow in October from September
+US home price gains slow further in August

-The Case-Shiller index covers roughly half of U.S. homes.
-It isn't adjusted for seasonal variations, so the change partly reflects slower buying in the fall.
+The Case-Shiller 20-city index covers roughly half of U.S. homes.
 The index measures prices compared with those in January 2000 and creates a three-month moving average.
-The October figures are the latest available.
+The August figures are the latest available.